nbrockington/vnn/README.md

 Visualise the learning of a toy neural neural network on multidimensional data.

-Run with command `>> vnn` on MATLAB/Octave command prompt.

-Run with command `>> debug_showNetwork` to play around with just setting up a neural network with random weights.

 Neural network/backpropagation/optimisation code comes from Andrew Ng's Coursera ML course https://www.coursera.org/learn/machine-learning

 * Generation and visualisation of cluster and sphere datasets
 * Visualisation of cost function during learning
-* Visualisation of neural network structure and unit filters before
-* and after learning
-... are my own work.
+* Visualisation of neural network structure and unit filters before and after learning ... are my own work.

 Inspiration taken from TensorFlow Neural Network Playground